Regulatory Compliance and Environmental Conservation

 Farm Business Resources page

-policy at the local, state, and national level.
-Their Farm Business Resources page has a information
+Michigan Farm Bureau is Michigan's voice of agriculture.
+This grassroots organization helps guide policy at the local, state, and national level.
+Their Farm Business Resources page has information and tools on a wide variety of farm-related topics, such as legal resources, drones, and commodities.

 • Michigan Manure Haulers Certification